Appreciate People Now, Not When You Lose Them

+Appreciate people, especially those very close to you.
 Instead of missing the people or things that we’ve lost, we need to learn to enjoy and appreciate people now, while we still have them at our side.

 Throughout our lives, we lose many loved ones.